miyagi-dev/miyagi/README.md

 ## Good to know

+- `freitag` doesn't actually use the CSS- and JS-files from your component folders.
+That's because `freitag` can't know which other components are included in your component, hence doesn't know which other files to load additionally.
+If you rely on a build task for your includes asset files (see `cssFiles` and `jsFiles` in the options), you can turn off the automatic reloading of your component (`reload` in the options).
 - Your component is automatically reloaded as soon as you change it.
 - The start page of _freitag_ renders all your components, but without variations.
 Opening a component either renders an overview of all of its variations or the component directly if it doesn't have any variations.
 - Folders, that don't include a file with the same name and the given file extension (defined in `freitag.json`), are shown in the menu, but disabled.